Parking

 Visitor Parking Information

 Visitors may park in any unreserved, legal parking space except in the Annapolis Lot.
-Specially designated visitor spaces are found only in the Hitchins lot, and for Admissions guests, in Lower Pullen Lot.
+Specially designated visitor spaces are found only in the Hitchins Lot.
+Admissions guests can find visitor spaces in the Lower Pullen Lot.

-Visitors ticketed for failing to register a vehicle or display a valid permit must send the violation notice to the University Police Headquarters within 15 days or else they are liable for the ticket.
+Visitors ticketed for failing to register a vehicle, or display a valid permit, must send the violation notice to the University Police Headquarters within 15 days of receipt.
+Otherwise, they are liable for the ticket.

 Visitors are responsible for any other parking citations they may receive.